KWARC/bibs/README.md

 ## The Build Process
-In a nutshell,  the build process transforms `kwarcpubs.bib` and `kwarccrossrefs.bib` to LTXML format via [LaTeXML](http://dlmf.nist.gov/LaTeXML/) and then runs the script `src/pubs/publist.xsl` over it.
-For details see the `Makefile`.
-The results are on the `gh-pages` branch.
+In a nutshell,  the build process transforms `kwarcpubs.bib` and `kwarccrossrefs.bib` to LTXML format via [LaTeXML](http://dlmf.nist.gov/LaTeXML/).
+Then we run the script `src/pubs/publist.xsl` over it for all the values from the `pubs=` field in the bibTeX entries that are registered in the `bibs.do` variable in the `Makefile`. `publist.xsl` selects the respective items and makes a html file from that.
+The results are committed to [the `gh-pages` branch](https://github.com/KWARC/bibs/tree/gh-pages) and are then hosted by GitHub.

+For details see the top-level `Makefile`.

-## Adding a Person or Project to the publication pages
+## Adding a Person or Project Page to the Publication Pages (Generation)
 To add a person to the publication pages
 1. update the `bib.people` variable in the top-level `Makefile` and add the username of the person to add
 2. update the `<xsl:choose>` statement in `src/pubs/publist.xsl` to set the real name of the person to be added.